bharghav0210/SCMlite_v2/README.md

-# SCMlite_v2: Supply Chain Management System
+# SCMlite: Supply Chain Management System

 SCMlite_v2 is a secure and robust web application for managing supply chain shipments, built with FastAPI and MongoDB.
 It features a complete user authentication system, role-based access control (admin/user), and full CRUD (Create, Read, Update, Delete) operations for shipments and user management.